WordPress/gutenberg/README.md

 var A11ySpeak = require("A11ySpeak");

 // For polite messages that shouldn't interrupt what screen readers are currently announcing.
-AllySpeak( "The message you want to send to the ARIA live region" );
+A11ySpeak( "The message you want to send to the ARIA live region" );

 // For assertive messages that should interrupt what screen readers are currently announcing.
-AllySpeak( "The message you want to send to the ARIA live region", "assertive" );
+A11ySpeak( "The message you want to send to the ARIA live region", "assertive" );
 ```